ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 1. The user sends a request to the public endpoint of the Java app.
 The public endpoint is represented by an Ingress application load balancer (ALB) that load balances incoming network traffic across app pods in the cluster.
 The ALB is a collection of rules that allow inbound network traffic to a publicly exposed app.
 2. The ALB forwards the request to one of the available app pods in the cluster.
 App pods run on worker nodes that can be a virtual or physical machine.
 3. App pods store data in persistent volumes.
 Persistent volumes can be used to share data between app instances or worker nodes.
 4. App pods store data in an {{site.data.keyword.Bluemix_notm}} database service.
-You can run your own database inside the Kubernetes cluster, but using a managed dabase-as-a-service (DBasS) is usually easier to configure and provices built-in backups and scaling.
-You can find many different types databases in the [IBM cloud catalog](https://console.bluemix.net/catalog/?category=data).
+You can run your own database inside the Kubernetes cluster, but using a managed database-as-a-service (DBasS) is usually easier to configure and provices built-in backups and scaling.
+You can find many different types of databases in the [IBM cloud catalog](https://console.bluemix.net/catalog/?category=data).

-###VMs, containers and Kubernetes
+###VMs, containers, and Kubernetes

 {{site.data.keyword.containershort_notm}} provides the capability to run containerized apps in Kubernetes clusters and delivers the following tools and functions: